 In the last few months, three peer-to-business (P2B) platforms closed their operations.
 Two of them, Envestio and Kuetzal, turned out to be perpetrators of fraudulent activities which have resulted in millions of euro losses.

-By the end of March 2020, two more platforms, Monethera ceased operations.
+By the end of March 2020, two more platforms, Monethera and Grupeer ceased operations.
 While the management of the platform is blaming coronavirus and the resultant economic downturn, the platform was subject to difficulties weeks before the outbreak.
 No one knows whether investors will be able to retrieve their investments back.